When you have an indolent (slow growing)

 life can be very good when you have an advanced indolent

-lymphoma and there is no proven benefit -- in the long term
+lymphoma and there is no proven advantage in the long term

 Further, there have been case reports of indolent lymphomas remaining